Escooter startup Voi uses AI to detect pedestrians and sidewalks

 “Voi and Luna will be developing a series of alerts, notifications, and possible interventions, for the purposes of enhancing pedestrian and rider safety,” Furlong continued.
 “For example, the technology creates the opportunity for Voi to remotely slow down scooters whose cameras are detecting a certain number of pedestrians in their field-of-view and direction of travel.”

 This integration also means that Voi will have to tinker with its scooters to fit the appropriate camera sensors.
-The initial prototype unit is simply tethered to top of the scooter, but Luna’s vision module will ultimately be integrated directly into Voi’s connected telematics unit, meaning that riders won’t notice any changes aside from a small camera lens.
+The initial prototype unit is simply tethered to the top of the scooter, but Luna’s vision module will ultimately be integrated directly into Voi’s connected telematics unit, meaning that riders won’t notice any changes aside from a small camera lens.

 Competitive